magento/devdocs/src/payment-services/install-payments.md

 {:.bs-callout-tip}
 This step is only required during our Early Access Program (EAP) and will not be needed for General Availability (GA).

 Before installing the extension, you must change the `minimum-stability` requirement to `RC` (release candidate) in your `composer.json` file.
-You can use IDE or your favorite editor (like Visual Studio Code or Sublime Text).
+You can use an IDE or your favorite text editor (like Visual Studio Code or Sublime Text).

 In your `composer.json` file, change `"minimum-stability": "stable"` to `"minimum-stability": "RC"`.